-Hawaii Braces For Hurricane Lane, Now A Category 5
+Hawaii Braces For Hurricane Lane, Now A Category 4

 Residents "rushed to stores to stock up on bottled water, ramen, toilet paper and other supplies" as the storm neared, The Associated Press reports.

-Lane's maximum sustained winds are nearly 160 mph, the National Weather Service said, which will slowly weaken over the next 48 hours.
+Lane's maximum sustained winds were about 1655 mph, the National Weather Service said, which will slowly weaken over the next 48 hours.
 But the agency cautioned, "Lane is forecast to remain a dangerous hurricane as it draws closer to the Hawaiian Islands."

 The service said hurricane conditions are expected within the warning area, in Hawaii County, on Thursday, while tropical storm conditions would affect the "watch" area starting Thursday.